RISCfuture/NTTRForeFlightContentPack/README.md

 ### Guidelines

-* Location must be relevant to military air training operations within the NTTR, either in general or for specififc large-scale or persistent training operations (such as RED FLAG).
+- Location must be relevant to military air training operations within the NTTR, either in general or for specific large-scale or persistent training operations (such as RED FLAG).
-* Data must be unclassified and publicly available.
+- Data must be unclassified and publicly available.
-* Fixes that are already a part of ForeFlight's aeronautical data (such as `FYTTR`) are not included.
+- Fixes that are already a part of ForeFlight's aeronautical data (such as `FYTTR`) are not included.

 ## Sources